A Caring for Our Country Urban Waterways grant of 2012 to 2013 provided the funds to set up permanent vegetation quadrats at two project sites.

 Simple right?
 No!
 This is a very exacting technique, especially in a complex grassland with many similar looking species.

-For the project, Merri Creek Management Committee staff established six permanent vegetation quadrats, three at Rushwood Drive Reserve in Craigeiburn next to Merri Creek, and three at Bababi Djinanang Grassland Reserve on Central Creek in Reservoir.
+For the project, Merri Creek Management Committee staff established six permanent vegetation quadrats, three at Rushwood Drive Reserve in Craigieburn next to Merri Creek, and three at Bababi Djinanang Grassland Reserve in Fawkner.
 Most of the quadrat locations were chosen to include some sites where intensive vegetation management work was imminent, with the intention of documenting some of the resulting quality changes.

 Data from 10mx10m quadrats was analysed to produce estimates of cover of indigenous versus exotic plants, cover of priority weeds and numbers of species of the different plants.